nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ### Marking an item as bought: `MARK`
 Marks an item from the list at the specified index as bought.
+When first added initially, the item will have the status `[0]` to indicate that it is unmarked.
+After marking the item as bought, the status of item becomes `[B]`.

 Format: `MARK INDEX`